This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 3 - Equity and Support

-(88) Academic Senate supports the University's commitment to providing equitable access through enabling programs offered to Australian and international students.
+(93) Academic Senate supports the University's commitment to providing equitable access through enabling programs offered to Australian and international students.
 The content, skill development, confidence building and induction to University culture delivered by these programs provide a high quality preparation for University study.
-Programs offered include Open Foundation, Newstep, Yapug, English Language courses and a range of bridging courses.
+Programs offered include Open Foundation, Newstep, Yapug, English Language courses, and a range of bridging courses.

-(92) The University offers a variety of Scholarships to support students and provide access to our programs, visit Scholarships for more information.
+(97) The University offers a variety of scholarships to support students and provide access to our programs, visit Scholarships for more information.

 Top of Page